Hidden Voices in Italy

 By delivering Hidden Voices training to church communities across Italy, it is hoped that churches will become a place of welcome for vulnerable migrants and refugees, encouraging integration between migrant and non-migrant communities.

-The first series of training sessions will be piloted at All Saints’ Anglican Church in Rome.
+The first series of training sessions will be piloted at All Saints’ Anglican Church in Rome and with the Romanian Orthodox Community.
 Following the pilot, we hope to develop resources across the Diocese in Europe.